aguilerajul/FlappyBirdWithUnity/README.md

 # FlappyBirdWithUnity

-This is a very simple game, to replicate the basic of flappy bird, using pipe pooling.
+This is a very basic game, trying to replicate flappy bird.

+The pipes were creating using the Pooling Pattern.